John F. Kennedy Jr.: Early life and education

-In 1976, Kennedy and his cousin visited an earthquake disaster zone at Rabinal in Guatemala, helping with heavy building work and distributing food.
-The local priest said that they "ate what the people of Rabinal ate and dressed in Guatemalan clothes and slept in tents like most of the earthquake victims," adding that the two "did more for their country's image" in Guatemala "than a roomful of ambassadors."
-On his 16th birthday, Kennedy's Secret Service protection ended and he spent the summer of 1978 working as a wrangler in Wyoming.
-In 1979, the John F. Kennedy Presidential Library and Museum in Boston was dedicated and Kennedy made his first major speech, reciting Stephen Spender's poem "I Think Continually of Those Who Were Truly Great".
+In 1976, Kennedy and his cousin travelled to the earthquake-affected region of Rabinal in Guatemala, where they assisted with heavy construction work and distributed food.
+A local priest said that they "ate what the people of Rabinal ate and dressed in Guatemalan clothes and slept in tents like most of the earthquake victims," adding that the two "did more for their country's image" in Guatemala "than a roomful of ambassadors."
+On his 16th birthday, Kennedy's Secret Service protection ended, and he spent the summer of 1978 working as a wrangler in Wyoming.
+In 1979, the John F. Kennedy Presidential Library and Museum in Boston was dedicated, and Kennedy made his first major speech, reciting Stephen Spender's poem "The Truly Great".

 Kennedy attended Brown University, where he majored in American studies.
-Kennedy co-founded a student discussion group that focused on contemporary issues such as apartheid in South Africa, gun control, and civil rights.
+He co-founded a student discussion group that focused on contemporary issues such as apartheid in South Africa, gun control, and civil rights.
 He was appalled by apartheid when visiting South Africa on a summer break and arranged for U.N. ambassador Andrew Young to speak about the topic at Brown.
-By his junior year at Brown, Kennedy had moved off campus to live with several other students in a shared house and spent time at Xenon, a club owned by Howard Stein.
+By his junior year, Kennedy had moved off campus to live with several other students in a shared house, and he spent time at Xenon, a club owned by Howard Stein.
 Kennedy was initiated into Phi Psi, a local social fraternity that had been the Rhode Island Alpha chapter of national Phi Kappa Psi fraternity until 1978.

-In January 1983, Kennedy's Massachusetts driver's license was suspended when he received more than three speeding summonses in 12 months and failed to appear at a hearing.
+In January 1983, Kennedy's Massachusetts driver's license was suspended after he received more than three speeding summonses in 12 months and failed to appear at a hearing.
 The family's lawyer explained that Kennedy most likely "became immersed in exams and just forgot the date of the hearing".
-That same year, he graduated with a bachelor's degree in American studies and took a break, traveling to India and spending some time at the University of Delhi, where Kennedy did his post-graduate work and met Mother Teresa.
+That same year, he graduated with a bachelor's degree in American studies and took a break, traveling to India and spending time at the University of Delhi, where he did post-graduate work and met Mother Teresa.